 - Help your child book time with their school's career adviser to chat about ideas and get resources.

 - Use our interactive tools with your child, such as CareerQuest and Subject Matcher.

 - Encourage your child to do work experience and out-of-school activities to develop their skills and interests.

 Make sure your child has an up-to-date CV

 Your child may need a CV for work experience, after school work or when leaving school.

 Help your child to get work experience

-- Research work experience options such as Work Inspiration, STAR, Gateway and Youth Guarantee.
+- Research work experience options such as Work Inspiration, STAR and Gateway.

 - Help your child book an appointment with their school's career adviser to get into a work experience programme.

 - You can also help your child access work experience opportunities by talking to your contacts, friends and family/whānau.